status-im/nimbus-eth2/docs/the_nimbus_book/src/withdrawals.md

     Nimbus will allow you to broadcast the `BLS-to-Execution-Change` message only after the Capella hard-fork is activated on 12th of April 2023.

 !!! tip
-    The specified withdrawal address doesn't need to match the [fee recipient address](./suggested-fee-recipient.md) used by your validator
+    The specified withdrawal address doesn't need to match the [fee recipient address](./suggested-fee-recipient.md) used by your validator.

 !!! tip
     It's recommended that you prepare your `BLS-to-Execution-Change` message on a secure device, disconnected from the internet.